ibm-cloud-docs/cephaas/host_unmap.md

 ```
 {: pre}

+The `$sds_endpoint` is an environment variable that points to the endpoint provided to you when {{site.data.keyword.cephaas_short}} was configured.
+It is in the URL form.
+For example, `https://sds-cephaas.<cephaas-instance-id>.software-defined-storage.appdomain.cloud:{port number}/v1`.
+You can set the URL once and then not have to add it for every command.
+For guidance on how to set the URL, see [Config commands](/docs/cephaas?topic=cephaas-ic-sds-cli-reference&interface=cli#ic-config-commands).

 The command unmaps a volume from a host.
 There is no response that is returned if the request is successful.
 HTTP response code 204 is returned.

 To verify that the volume mapping for a host is deleted, list the host details by making a `GET /hosts/{id}` call.